-- We put a new restriction on the use of your drug. - We remove your drug from the "Drug List."
+- We put a new restriction on the use of your drug. - We remove your drug from the Drug List.

-If any of these changes happen for a drug you are taking (except for market withdrawal, a generic drug replacing a brand name drug, or other change noted in the sections above), then the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.
-Until that date, you probably won't see any increase in your payments or any added restrictions to your use of the drug.
+If any of these changes happen for a drug you are taking (except for market withdrawal, a generic drug replacing a brand name drug, or other change noted in the sections above), the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.

 We will not tell you about these types of changes directly during the current plan year.
-You will need to check the "Drug List" for the next plan year (when the list is available during the open enrollment period) to see if there are any changes to the drugs you are taking that will impact you during the next plan year.
+You will need to check the Drug List for the next plan year (when the list is available during the open enrollment period) to see if there are any changes to the drugs you are taking that will impact you during the next plan year.

 SECTION 7 What types of drugs are not covered by the plan?
 Section 7.1 Types of drugs we do not cover

-This section tells you what kinds of prescription drugs are "excluded".
+This section tells you what kinds of prescription drugs are excluded.
 This means Medicare does not pay for these drugs.

 If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
 (For information about appealing a decision, go to Chapter 9.)
-If the drug excluded by our plan is also excluded by Medicaid, you must pay for it yourself.
+If the drug excluded by our plan is also excluded by Medicaid, you must pay for it yourself, except for certain excluded drugs covered under our enhanced drug coverage.